amanshu-kataria/ipl-buddy/README.md

 ### Mobile Responsive
 [React-bootstrap](https://react-bootstrap.github.io/) is used to make the app mobile responsive.

-### Offline usable
+### PWA & Offline usable
-create-react-app comes with built-in support for offline usable.
+[create-react-app](https://github.com/facebookincubator/create-react-app) comes with built-in support for offline usable, meeting all the Progressive Web App criteria.
 So, the application is offline usable too.